krptn/krypton/README.md

 # There is no need to create the databses: pysec will do that for you.
 # To use another non-sqlite3 database.
 Please create the database and pass the Connection object.
 # The connection object does not have to be sqlite3.Connection but should have same (or very similar) API.
-pysec.defaultCryptoDBpath = "Path/example.db"
+pysec.configs.SQLDefaultCryptoDBpath = "Path/example.db"
-pysec.defaultKeyDBpath = "Path/key.db"
+pysec.configs.SQLDefaultKeyDBpath = "Path/key.db"
 # Create a instance of crypto - a class for encrypting and storing sensitive data.
 myCrypto = pysec.basic.crypto()
 # It supports C.R.U.D. operations: